tock/tock/doc/wg/core/notes/core-notes-2021-07-02.md

   parameters into non-generic functions that are marked `#[inline(never)]`.
 I then call those from the generic functions.
 For code that doesn't need to be duplicated for the generic types, you only have a single instance of those function.
 As written, this saved about 7300 bytes on Imix.
-Functionally identical, except it might result in slightly-worse performance.
+Functionally it is identical, except it might result in slightly-worse performance.
 A high-level takeaway is we should be careful to do the minimal amount possible in generic functions we expect to be instantiated multiple times.